alefragnani/vscode-project-manager/README.md

     }
 ]
 ```

+> For now, only `name` and `rootPath` are usefull.
+The `paths` and `group` fields are there to be used in the future by two new features: [Support multiple folders in the same project](https://github.com/alefragnani/vscode-project-manager/issues/46) and [Contextual Structure for Projects](https://github.com/alefragnani/vscode-project-manager/issues/50) .

 If you sync your projects between different machines, you can now use a special variable `$home`.
 It will be replaced by the HOME folder from the current machine when the projects are listed.

 > Be sure that the JSON file is well-formed.
 Otherwise, **Project Manager** will not be able to open it, and an error message like this should appear.
 In this case, you should use the `Open File` button to fix it.